JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 assert(diff [1;2] [1;2;3] = [])
 ```

-<a name="iv"></a>
-### OCaml Lecture IV: Variants, records, mutution, exceptions, modules
+### Variants

 We saw a simple examples of variants above, the `option` type; now we go into the full possibilities
-  - related to `union` types in C or `enum`s in Java: "this OR that OR theother"
+  - Related to `union` types in C or `enum`s in Java: "this OR that OR theother"
-  - like OCamls lists/tuples they are IMMMUTABLE data structures
+  - Like OCamls lists/tuples they are **immutable** data structures
-  - each case of the union is identified by a name called 'Constructor' which serves for both
+  - Each case of the union is identified by a name called a 'Constructor' which serves for both
       - constructing values of the variant type
-      - inspecting them by pattern matching
+      - destructing them by pattern matching
-      - constructors must start with Capital Letter to distinguish from variables
+  - Constructors must start with Capital Letter to distinguish from variables
+  - The `of` indicates what type is under the wrapper
-      - type declarations are needed but once they are in place type inference on them works
+  - Type declarations are needed but once they are in place type inference on them works

-Example variant type for doing mixed arithmetic (integers and floats)
+Example of how to declare a new variant type for doing mixed arithmetic (integers and floats)

 ```ocaml
 type mynumber = Fixed of int | Floating of float;;  (* read "|" as "or" *)